Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-stress.md

         "name": "How does an Enneagram Type 7 respond to stress?", "acceptedAnswer": {
           "@type": "Answer",
           "text": "Enneagram Type 7s respond to stress with boredom, restrictions, and unmet expectations.
-They may feel stressed when being confined to a mundane or repetitive routine, facing the consequences of impulsive or poorly planned decisions, or encountering limitations that restrict their freedom or opportunities."
+They may feel stressed when confined to a mundane or repetitive routine, facing the consequences of impulsive or poorly planned decisions, or encountering limitations restricting their freedom or opportunities."
         }
       },
       {